 It is also important to note that BIM will impact the teaching of quantity surveying in universities and colleges.
 The quantity surveying curriculum will need to be revised to integrate BIM in the syllabus.
 By taking this step, the institutions of higher learning will be playing a very key role in ensuring all quantity surveying graduates are prepared for the industry.
 It will be a huge effort towards improved implementation of BIM technology in quantity surveying practice.

-It is clearly evident that 5D BIM adoption is going to cause changes in the way quantity surveyors operated before.
+5D BIM adoption is going to cause changes in the way quantity surveyors operated before.
 Some of the responsibilities they hold will start to shift with BIM’s cost management functions allowing the QS to delve into other aspects of cost management that they wouldn’t have been involved before due to their complexity.
-Quantity surveying firms will have to choose BIM-based estimating tools depending on their workflow, available software and pricing databases used in their practice in order to be part of a BIM-based project and to benefit from the advantages of its implementation.
+Quantity surveying firms will have to choose BIM-based estimating tools depending on their workflow, available software and pricing databases used in their practice to be part of a BIM-based project and to benefit from the advantages of its implementation.

 Opportunities & Threats

 There have been ongoing discussions on the fate of the quantity surveying profession with the advent of BIM that produces construction quantities in an automated process.
 It is important to point out that BIM presents huge opportunities for the QS in the area of cost estimating and quantity take-offs.

 In particular, 5D cost estimating allows early design models to be linked to a software (e.g. CostX) that enables the QS to extract quantities at the initial stages of a construction project.
 Using his developed cost database, the QS links the quantities to obtain a very accurate cost estimate.
 The speed and accuracy of this process enable the cost managers to access to the right information for comparing alternative design solutions for determining a better value for the clients.
 Several designs can be compared at this stage in a shorter period compared to the traditional practice of tedious manual take-offs.